 1. Select a Stronger Concentration

-What is Eau de Cologne – 2-4% fragrance oils and is lightest, having a life span of around 2 hours prior to needing fresh application.
+- What is Eau de Cologne – It contains 2–4% fragrance oils and is the lightest, with a lifespan of around 2 hours before needing reapplication.

 For summer, Eau de Parfum (EDP) is best.
 It's not overpowering but lasts longer than Eau de Toilette.
 If you like lighter fragrances, reapply Eau de Toilette or Eau de Cologne during the day.